Tejaswini-Kawadkar/Tejaswini-Kawadkar/README.md

 ### Achievements
- - Research Paper: Published research paper "Design of Automated Model for Citrus Fruits and Leaves Disease Detection"in a Scopus-indexed journal *Journal of Information Systems Engineering and Management(JISEM)*
+ - Research Paper: Published research paper "Design of Automated Model for Citrus Fruits and Leaves Disease Detection" in a Scopus-indexed journal *Journal of Information Systems Engineering and Management(JISEM)*
 <a href="https://jisem-journal.com/index.php/journal/article/view/6417"> Link </a>

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->